poult-lab/daily-word/english_words_ learning.md

 This means that the runtime will disconnect if it has remained idle for 90 minutes, or if it has been in use for 12 hours.

 "not in use"

-03.caveat /ˈkæviæt/

-[n] One important caveat to remember while using Colab is that the files you upload to it won’t be available forever./Trump's hopes for an Iran peace deal come with caveats.

-"a warning that particular things need to be considered before sth can be done"